What is the origin of the Depressed Cake Shop™?

 What is DCS's relationship with Sweatpants & Coffee's Anxiety Blob™?

 The Anxiety Blob™ is a registered trademarked item of Sweatpants & Coffee™.
-Depressed Cake Shop™ sells limited edition gray plush Anxiety Blobs™.
+From time to time Depressed Cake Shop™ sells limited edition gray plush Anxiety Blobs™.
 S&C has also agreed to allow individuals to create Anxiety Blob™ inspired baked goods as long as they are sold in a Depressed Cake Shop™ with the express purpose of fundraising for a recognized charity working in the mental health space.
 All other uses of the Anxiety Blob™ are prohibited.

 Is there anything else I should know?